 With WiredTiger, all write operations happen within the context of a document level lock.
 As a result, multiple clients can modify more than one document in a single collection at the same time.
 With this very granular concurrency control, MongoDB can more effectively support workloads with read, write and updates as well as high-throughput concurrent workloads.

 WiredTiger uses a write-ahead transaction log in combination with checkpoints to ensure data persistence.
-With WiredTiger, by default MongoDB will commit a checkpoint to disk every 60 seconds, or when there are 2 gigabytes of data to write.
-The checkpoint thresholds are configurable.
+With WiredTiger, MongoDB will commit a checkpoint to disk every 60 seconds or when there are 2 gigabytes of data to write.
 Between and during checkpoints the data files are always valid.

 You can disable journaling by setting storage.journal.enabled to false, which can reduce the overhead of maintaining the journal.
 For standalone instances, not using the journal means that you will lose some data modifications when MongoDB exits unexpectedly between checkpoints.
 For members of replica sets, the replication process may provide sufficient durability guarantees.

-MongoDB supports compression for all collections and indexes using both block and prefix compression.
+With WiredTiger, MongoDB supports compression for all collections and indexes.
 Compression minimizes storage use at the expense of additional CPU.

 For most workloads, the default compression settings balance storage efficiency and processing requirements.